mhagstrand/slate/source/includes/_api_root.md

 ### <span class="jumptarget"> <a name="load"></a> About the load request and response </span>

-Once your app has been installed, the store owner or user can click its icon in the Control Panel to launch it.
+Once your app has been installed, the store owner or user can click its icon in the control panel to launch it.
 This causes BigCommerce to send a **GET** request to the **Load Callback URI** that you provided.
 In a production environment, the **Load Callback URI** must be publicly available, fully qualified, and served over TLS/SSL.

 <aside class="warning">
 <span class="aside-warning-hd">NOTES:</span>